 Second, we build a graph that regards each pedestrian as a node, and use a two-layer graph convolutional network (GCN), \textbf{GCN\_intra}, to model the intragroup interactions:

-Third, the generated features ($e_{\text{intra}_{1,...,N}}$) then go through a group-wise pooling module to obtain the representation for each group ($g_{\text{in}_{1,...,M}}$).
-We further build a graph that treats each group as a node, and use the two-layer GCN (\textbf{GCN\_inter}) to model the intergroup interactions.
+Third, the generated features ($e_{\text{intra}_{1,...,N}}$) go through a group-wise pooling \textbf{GPool} module to obtain the representation for each group ($g_{\text{in}_{1,...,M}}$).
+We build a graph that treats each group as a node, and use a two-layer GCN (\textbf{GCN\_inter}) to model the intergroup interactions.
 The generated intergroup features ($g_{\text{out}_{1,...,M}}$) then go through a \textbf{GUnpool} module to be distributed to each pedestrian.